RandyBaeza/Caso-1-Diseno-de-software/README.md

 Responsibilities: This layer defines the format of system logs.
 It also provides the logging structure for creating and storing such logs.

 Contents:
- - Logger handler: The logger handler will be called by the logger trigger along with the information and type of log, then call the respective logger depending on the log type.
+ - Logger handler: The logger handler will be called by the log middleware along with the information and type of log, then call the respective logger depending on the log type.
  - Loggers: These loggers will provide format and define the structure for each type of log.
 The information to log will be received from the logger handler and then passed to the log middleware to store it.
 All loggers should apply a clear, concise and easy-to-understand format.
 Particular loggers should be called by all important steps on processes that do not rely on user interaction.

-Communication: The layer will be called from the logger trigger, then will respond with another call towards the log middleware.
+Communication: The layer will be called from the log middleware, then will respond with another call towards the log middleware.